Eating chocolate is fun, but holding your own chocolate tasting is even better – we explore how you can do it from home

 If you don’t have any of this to hand, then fresh and light foods are a good way to break up the courses of your chocolate tasting.
 Pieces of sliced apple, melon or celery are a great way to refresh the mouth, prepping your guests for the next chocolate delight.

 How to serve the chocolate

 This sounds like an obvious thing – surely you just put it on a plate and let everyone pick their chocolate?
 Wrong – there’s even psychology behind how you serve your chocolate.

-If you’re not sure how to make your chocolate tasting a little more different, then why not serve chopsticks alongside each chocolate and encourage guests to use them?
-Or, give out blindfolds to each person – not only does this make eating the chocolate more exciting, but it also takes away the dominant sense of vision, forcing you to pay more attention to the taste, sound and feel of the chocolate.
+If you’re not sure how to make your chocolate tasting a little more different, then why not serve chopsticks alongside each chocolate?
+Or, give out blindfolds to each person.
+Not only does this make eating the chocolate more exciting, but it also takes away the dominant sense of vision, forcing you to pay more attention to the taste, sound and feel of the chocolate.

 How do you appreciate chocolate?

 As we’ve already mentioned, luxury chocolate isn’t just there to be gobbled down in a few moments.
 With a chocolate tasting, you should encourage your guests to fully tap into each of their senses with every chocolate you bring out.

 Ever thought to sniff chocolate?
 Maybe not, but it certainly evokes a mouth-watering sensation when you do.
 This is because chocolate contains beta-ionone, a chemical which is also found in perfume and essential oils.
 These compounds make us want to either eat the chocolate, spray the perfume, or buy the flowers.
 The scent is integral to the experience.